alisson-t-bucchi/qa-skill-test-ambevtech/README.md

-# 🔨 Technical Challenge
+# 🔨 Technical Challenge - AmbecTech

 ## 📌 1.
 Introduction
-This test plan aims to validate the primary functionalities of the [QA Challenge RX App](https://qa-challenge-rx.vercel.app/) website, ensuring users have a consistent and error-free experience.
+This test plan aims to validate the primary functionalities testing Swagger application in your [Frontend](https://front.serverest.dev/login) and [Swagger API](https://serverest.dev/) versions, ensuring users have a consistent and error-free experience.
 The tests will be automated using **Cypress** with **JavaScript**, and the structure is based on the project object model (POM).

 ---